Lupus Research Alliance Launches New Clinical Investigators Network

-The Lupus Research Alliance (LRA) recently launched a new initiative called the Lupus Clinical Investigators Network (LuCIN) to accelerate the identification and development of new therapies to treat lupus.
+The Lupus Research Alliance recently launched a new initiative called the Lupus Clinical Investigators Network (LuCIN) to accelerate the identification and development of new therapies to treat lupus.

 Now LuCIN will also pursue lupus clinical trials of investigational drugs in partnership with biotechnology and pharmaceutical companies.